 III: Abortion and the issue of pre-existing spirits seeking birth

-Selective use of the Bible does not constitute the only, or even the most powerful, criticisms of abortion.
-Within a broadly spiritual perspective another is worthy of serious examination.
+Selective use of the Bible does not constitute the only, or even the most powerful, criticisms of abortion from within a broadly spiritual perspective.
+Another is worthy of serious examination.

 Does abortion murder spirits?